kunaldebroy/Personalized-Playlist-Recommendation-System/README.md

 # Personalized-Playlist-Recommendation-System
- Here’s a tailored description for your project:  Personalized Playlist Recommendation System  This project is a recommendation system built to generate song suggestions exclusively within a user’s own Spotify playlist.
+ Personalized Playlist Recommendation System  This project is a recommendation system built to generate song suggestions exclusively within a user’s own Spotify playlist.
 Using the Spotify Developer API, the system retrieves audio feature data for all tracks in a specified playlist,.
 Features and Approach:

 Data Collection: The Spotify Developer API fetches songs from the user’s playlist, along with associated audio features like energy, danceability, tempo, and loudness.